raspberrypilearning/editor-hello-world/en/step_13.md

 In Python you can multiply strings such as emojis or whole words by a number, so they print out several times.

-Change your function to store the random number is a variable called `roll`, then print it out.
+Change your function to store the random number in a variable called `roll`, then print it out.

 --- /task ---